supermanzer/NuxtDRFMDN/README.md

     },
 ```

 You might be wondering how this gets assigned to the correct patron.
-Well thanks to the JWT authentication, the Auth middleware used by Django attaches the authenticated user to any HTTP request or response.
+Well the Auth middleware used by Django attaches the authenticated user to any HTTP request or response.
 Then I can simply add this data in by overriting the `create()` method to append the user:

 ```python
  def create(self, request, *args, **kwargs):